-Discounted Gift Trusts, often referred to as DGTs, are a way to reduce your potential inheritance tax bill while keeping access to a regular income.
+Discounted Gift Trusts, often referred to as DGTs, are a way to avoid inheritance tax, and protect your wealth while keeping access to a regular income.

-Of course, it’s important to note, this article is for educational purposes and doesn’t constitute advice.
-Inheritance tax is a complex issue and each individuals situation is unique.
+Of course, it’s important to note that this article is for educational purposes and doesn’t constitute advice.
+Inheritance tax is a complex issue, and each individual’s situation is unique.
 Seek professional guidance before making any decisions.

-Using a Discounted Gift Trust to mitigate inheritance tax
+How Discounted Gift Trusts are used to avoid inheritance tax

 Here’s how they work in practice: